 Casey DeLuca is a Vice President at Applied Self-Direction.
 Casey oversees Applied Self-Direction's membership offerings for state Medicaid agencies administering self-direction programs, Financial Management Services (FMS) entities, and other self-direction stakeholders.
 Casey is the primary organizer of the biennial Self-Direction Conference, a national event designed for states, providers, and other stakeholders in self-direction.

-Casey DeLuca is the of Operations, Training & Technical Assistance Manager at Applied Self Direction.
-Casey has over 12 years experience working with self-directed programs.
-Prior to her work at Applied Self Direction, Casey worked at the National Resource Center for Participant-Directed Services (NRCPDS) at Boston College and the Cash & Counseling National Program Office which directed the twelve state expansion of Cash & Counseling.
+Prior to her work at ASD, Casey was the Self-Direction Training Manager at the National Resource Center for Participant-Directed Services (NRCPDS) at Boston College and the Cash & Counseling National Program Office, which directed the twelve-state expansion of Cash & Counseling.
+In this role, Casey developed and implemented self-direction training programs for social workers, practitioners, program participants, and more.
 Casey also has clinical social work experience working with adults with disabilities and children and families in hospital settings.
-Casey graduated with a Bachelor of Science in Home and Community Services from the University of Delaware and Master of Social Work, Clinical Health Services, from Boston College.
+Casey graduated with a Bachelor of Science in Home and Community Services from the University of Delaware and a Master of Social Work from Boston College.